trademindx/blog/_posts/2018-04-06-why-we-decided-not-to-run-an-ico.markdown

 Overall, the artificial intelligence platform is starting to really take shape and we look forward to sharing more in the coming weeks.

-## But What About the TMX Token?
+## But What About the Token?

 It's not all doom and gloom!
-We still have a number of options open for the TMX token.
-We could always run a token sale at a later date, we could just airdrop TMX tokens to our loyal supporters and bootstrap the economy that way or we could simply scrap the TMX token altogether.
-On balance, the most likely outcome will be that we will airdrop TMX tokens without a crowd sale, but that will largely depend on how our community grows organically in the coming months.
+We still have a number of options open for the token.
+We could always run a token sale at a later date, we could just airdrop tokens to our loyal supporters and bootstrap the economy that way or we could simply scrap the token altogether.
+On balance, the most likely outcome will be that we will airdrop tokens without a crowd sale, but that will largely depend on how our community grows organically in the coming months.

 Rest assured, we are continuing on with the Trademindx project and will release further details as they become available.